Historical Background of Anti-Chinese Discrimination in British Columbia

 A Vancouver newspaper presented an alternative view from a reader who had worked at an election regarding the right to the franchise for British subjects who happened to have Chinese ancestry: “If all other aliens who are British subjects are allowed on the voters’ list, why not the Chinamen?…the stand against the Chinese British subjects is indefensible, and they should be granted the franchise the same as other aliens…” (Vancouver Daily Times, Letter to Editor, 1919).

-Such reports in the English language media, although generally rare, provided the perspective of those who had been disqualified from belonging within the political system, as they were being labeled “aliens” who were ineligible to vote.
-An ambiguous yet perpetual category of not-belonging, being Chinese meant being an “alien” even if the person had been born and lived in Vancouver their whole life, and even if they were willing to fight and die for Canada.
+Such reports in the English language media, although generally rare, provided the perspective of those who had been disqualified from belonging within the political system, as they were being labelled “aliens” who were ineligible to vote.
+An ambiguous yet perpetual category of not belonging, being Chinese meant being an “alien” even if the person had been born and lived in Vancouver their whole life, and even if they were willing to fight and die for Canada.

 In 1947, the BC government finally granted the franchise to all Canadian-born residents and citizens in BC of Chinese origin.
 The federal government followed in 1948, enfranchising all British subjects by birth or naturalization.
 The City of Vancouver, however, cited “difficulties” such as distinguishing Chinese names and “look-alike” faces and refused to grant the municipal franchise to Chinese Canadians.
 Only in 1949 did the city finally concede and recommend without dissent the removal of the disqualification from the Municipal Elections Act.